-At 22 years old, I’ve tried my hand in almost every sport you can think of: soccer as a young little lad until I realized I hated a sport that required using my feet; when I just wanted to pick the ball up and throw it for the fences.
-So soccer gave way, naturally so, to baseball and basketball.
-I blazed through elementary and middle school, alternating between leather baseball glove, aluminum bat, and basketball; picking up a wealth of bruises and other sports-related injuries along the way.
+At 22 years old, I’ve tried my hand in almost every sport you can think of: soccer as a young lad, until I realized I hated a sport that required using my feet (when I just wanted to pick the ball up and throw it for the fences).
+So soccer gave way, naturally, to baseball and basketball.
+I blazed through elementary and middle school, alternating between leather baseball glove, aluminum bat, and basketball, picking up a wealth of bruises and other sports-related injuries along the way.

 Those hand-sized ice pack pouches you might otherwise take to your body’s sore areas simply can’t cover as much space as an all-encompassing pool of icy cold H2O.
 Basically; if you find yourself battered down and worn out after the next gruesome workout; with no energy to pull together ‘all the ice packs,’ opt for the low-maintenance option.

 Ice baths have shown themselves as capable of decreasing folks’ metabolisms, and thereby slowing down physiological post-exercise processes: soreness, muscle tautness, etc.

 3. Athletic Superhumans Swear By The Ice Bath

 Take it from previous Ultrarunner of the year, Nikki Kimball, who loudly advocates the greater, long-lasting effects wrought by cold-water immersion (ice bath) vs. ice packs.
 She’s only been running Ultramarathons for 10 years, without any significant injuries.
 Ahem.

 This one’s pretty intuitive and clear-cut; don’t spend more than six to eight minutes in that ice bath; and ensure it’s set at a temperature between 54-60 degrees.
 To do so, runs you at risk for sustaining dangerous side effects.
 I’m thinking something along the lines of bluepurple-skinned hypothermia.

 2. Effectiveness Not Yet Legitimately Proven